jasonmcaffee/roman-numeral-project-setup/README.md

 Having separate apps allows us to clearly separate our concerns, as well as allow for reusability, and independent scaling and deployments.

+Each project has a detailed overview in each of their respective README.md files.

 ## Docker Compose
 I use docker compose to manage orchestrating the 2 app containers and datadog container.
 This helps consolidate service orchestration and configuration, allowing the entire stack to be brought up with a single command.